tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 The context_value used for the exporter is absent (length zero) for all four values.
 The length of the exported value is equal to the length of the output of the hash function selected in TLS for the pseudorandom function (PRF).
 Cipher suites that do not use the TLS PRF MUST define a hash function that can be used for this purpose or they cannot be used.
+For TLS 1.3 symmetric cipher suites, the hash algorithm used with HKDF is used.

 If the connection is TLS 1.2, the master secret MUST have been computed with the extended master secret {{!RFC7627}} to avoid key synchronization attacks.